 Your home insurance premium is based on a number of variables that tell insurers about your risk.
 For example, location is a major factor in your rates – especially if you’re in a region prone to extreme weather.

-For example, some regions, like California, may be more prone to wildfires, whereas coastal homes in Florida face hurricane risk.
+Some regions, like California, may be more prone to wildfires, whereas coastal homes in Florida face hurricane risk.
 Even your neighborhood says something about your likelihood of experiencing a claim: gated communities, for example, may be less prone to property theft than unsecured neighborhoods.

 Your home’s characteristics